nablarch/nablarch-document/en/application_framework/application_framework/libraries/database/functional_comparison.rst

     - A |br| :ref:`To the manual <universal_dao-generate_surrogate_key>`
     - A

-  * - Can execute Bean Validation |br| when the Entity status is incorporated in the database
+  * - Can execute Jakarta Bean Validation |br| when the Entity status is incorporated in the database
     - C [#validaiton]_
     - A